Dover-Foxcroft, Maine: History

 On March 1, 1922, the two towns merged into a single town.

 Dover-Foxcroft has a notable United States post office mural painted during the New Deal era.

 The American Woolen Company Foxcroft Mill is a historic district of industrial buildings added to the National Register of Historic Places in December 2012.
 It contains buildings built between 1841 and 1944.

-Dover-Foxcroft is home to the Maine Whoopie Pie Festival, an annual one-day event which takes place in late June each year.
+Dover-Foxcroft is home to the Maine Whoopie Pie Festival, an annual one-day event which takes place in late June.
 It started in 2009 to honor the whoopie pie.
 The whoopie pie became the official state treat of Maine in 2013.
-The 2012 festival brought 5,000 people to the town while the 2014 event brought in more than 7,500 attendees.
+The 2012 festival brought 5,000 people to the town, while the 2014 event brought in more than 7,500 attendees.